Sybil Shainwald: Health advocacy

 Shainwald was chair of the National Women's Health Network in the 1980s, co-founder of Health Action International, a founding member of Trial Lawyers for Public Justice and a member of the FDA's Consumer Consortium.
-She has also been involved with the Hysterectomy Educational Resources and Services (HERS) Foundation.
+She was also involved with the Hysterectomy Educational Resources and Services (HERS) Foundation.

-In addition to advocacy in the courtroom, Shainwald has written, testified, and lectured about obstetrical malpractice, unnecessary hysterectomies, and product liability litigation.
+In addition to advocacy in the courtroom, Shainwald wrote, testified, and lectured about obstetrical malpractice, unnecessary hysterectomies, and product liability litigation.
 In the 1980s she traveled internationally to educate women on the toxicity of Depo Provera, a drug manufactured by Upjohn Corporation.
 Though not approved by the FDA for contraceptive use, these birth control shots, given every three months, were marketed in 80 foreign countries and, through legal loopholes, to poor, minority, and mentally incapacitated women in the U.S. as well.
 Shainwald estimated that 20,000 American women were prescribed this drug, linked to cancer in lab animals, as a contraceptive and to treat PMS and endometriosis, and were not told about its side effects.
 She called its distribution "human experimentation on a massive scale."
 Shainwald's writings and testimony before the FDA and Congress have had a significant impact in raising awareness on crucial women's health issues.

-Shainwald has received numerous awards for her advocacy, including the President's Medal from New York Law School in 2007, the Dean's Award from Columbia University (2009), the Susan B. Anthony Award from the National Organization for Women, Doctor of Laws – Honorary Degree from New York Law School in 2000, and the New York County Lawyers Association's 2010 Edith I. Spivak Award.
+Shainwald received numerous awards for her advocacy, including the President's Medal from New York Law School in 2007, the Dean's Award from Columbia University (2009), the Susan B. Anthony Award from the National Organization for Women, Doctor of Laws – Honorary Degree from New York Law School in 2000, and the New York County Lawyers Association's 2010 Edith I. Spivak Award.